JustDoom/8ChocChip/README.md

 Currently, three libraries are being used
 - [SFML](https://github.com/SFML/SFML) - UI, graphics, input and sounds
-- [NativeFileDialog](https://github.com/mlabbe/nativefiledialog) - A fork of this is used for the CMakeLists files (https://github.com/AlvaroBarua/nativefiledialog/tree/CMakeLists)
+- [NativeFileDialog-extended](https://github.com/btzy/nativefiledialog-extended) - Handles file dialogs for selecting files/directories.
+Fork of [nativefiledialog](https://github.com/mlabbe/nativefiledialog) which I used a fork of that added only CMake support, this new one adds that plus new fixes/features
 - [libconfig](https://github.com/hyperrealm/libconfig) - Library to manage save data (like directories that hold ROMs) and possible future config files